 No, you can only register as a provider once with the NPI and taxonomy that was submitted during Enrollment/Revalidation.
 The provider will then create the necessary delegates for others that need to work on their behalf.

 In the previous system, I had one username and one password to access the Provider Web Portal.
 How does this work with the interChange system?

 You will need to create a separate registration on the Provider Web Portal for each Enrollment application you submitted.

-Yes, your application needs to be approved to register in the Provider Web Portal.
+Yes, your application needs to be approved in order to register in the Provider Web Portal.

 Each enrollment needs to register with the Provider Web Portal.
 Then, within each registration you can assign the same delegate.
 You can then use this one delegate to login to the Provider Web Portal and switch between the different providers.

 What if I have more than one taxonomy number for registration?

 Use the primary taxonomy code to register with the Provider Web Portal.

 Yes.
 You can view claims submitted through any media: paper, electronic batch, portal.

 You can copy any adjudicated claim (one that is denied or paid), including claims from Xerox.
 A suspended claim cannot be copied.